 CSD:5206 Language Disorders: Birth to Five Years3 s.h.

-Disorders resulting from phonological, semantic, pragmatic, and morphosyntactic deficits; receptive, expressive problems; special assessment and intervention procedures.
-Offered fall semesters of even years.
+Disorders resulting from phonological, semantic, pragmatic, and morphosyntactic deficits; receptive and expressive problems; special assessment and intervention procedures.

 CSD:5213 Voice Habilitation2 s.h.

 Application of methods of intervention in development, training, rehabilitation of vocal behavior; motor learning, efficacy of treatment strategies, factors affecting compliance with recommended therapy.
 Offered fall semesters.
 Same as MUS:5555.